 - With the mixer on low speed, add the dry ingredients until just incorporated.
 With the mixer still running on low, slowly pour in the milk until combined.
 Do not overmix.
 You may need to whisk it all by hand to make sure there are no lumps at the bottom of the bowl.
 The batter will be slightly thick.

-- Make the frosting: In a large bowl using a handheld or stand mixer fitted with a whisk or paddle attachment, beat the cream cheese and butter together on medium speed until smooth, about 2 minutes.
-Add confectioners' sugar, milk, vanilla extract, and salt with the mixer running on low.
-Increase to high speed and beat for 3 minutes.
-Taste.
-Add an extra pinch of salt if needed.
+- Make the frosting: In a large bowl using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the cream cheese and butter together on high speed until smooth and creamy.
+Add confectioners’ sugar, vanilla, and salt.
+Beat on low speed for 30 seconds, then switch to high speed and beat for 2 minutes.

 - Divide the frosting up into however many colors you’d like.
 I made 2 batches of frosting to get this many colors, so stick with 3 colors for the 1 batch of frosting.
 Stir in the McCormick Color from Nature Food Colors to reach your desired color.

 - Frost the cupcakes using one colored frosting on each one.
-I simply used an icing knife.
+I simply used an icing spatula.
 Arrange the cupcakes in an ombre formation, from dark to light.

-Why are all the ingredients supposed to be at room temperature?
-Here's why!
+- Room Temperature Ingredients: Why are all the ingredients supposed to be at room temperature?
+Here’s more on the importance of room temperature ingredients!